DhanujaAnbalagan/ai-resume-evaluator/README.md

 🤖 AI Resume Evaluator Agent

-An autonomous AI system for resume screening & evaluation
+Autonomous AI System for Resume Screening & Evaluation

-An AI-powered Resume Evaluation System that analyzes resumes, scores candidates across defined competency areas, and delivers professionally formatted HTML evaluation reports via Email and Telegram.
+An end-to-end AI-powered resume evaluation system that analyzes resumes, scores candidates using a structured framework, and delivers professionally formatted HTML evaluation reports via Email and Telegram.

+This is not a chatbot.
+It is a multi-step autonomous AI agent designed to perform a real-world hiring task.

-❓ Why I Built This
+❓ Why This Project Exists

-As an engineering student, I always wondered:

-How does my resume actually look when evaluated?

-What logic do resume checkers use?
+Most resume screening tools are black boxes:

+No clarity on how candidates are judged

+No structured decision logic

+No transparency in scoring

+Instead of trusting opaque tools, this project was built to answer a simple question:

+“What actually happens when a resume is evaluated?”

+This system exposes the logic, structure, and workflow behind resume screening.

-What happens behind the scenes?
+🚀 What the System Does

-So instead of using existing tools, I built one myself.

-🚀 Project Overview
-🔹 What this system does

 📄 Accepts resumes via Google Docs

-🤖 Evaluates them using an AI Agent
+🤖 Evaluates resumes using an AI Agent

-📊 Scores candidates using a structured framework
+📊 Scores candidates using a defined competency framework

-✉️ Generates HTML-based professional reports
+✉️ Generates HTML-based professional evaluation reports

 📬 Sends results via Gmail

-💬 Interacts with users through Telegram
+💬 Interacts with users through a Telegram Bot

-⚙️ Uses Make.com automation and MCP
+⚙️ Orchestrated using Make.com automation + MCP

-⚠️ This is not a chatbot — it’s a multi-step autonomous AI agent designed to perform a real hiring task.

 🧠 Why This Project Matters

-Most resume tools are black boxes.

-This project emphasizes:
+This project focuses on real AI system design, not prompt tricks.

+Key highlights:

-🔍 Transparency in evaluation logic
+🔍 Transparent evaluation logic

 🧱 Structured decision-making

-🤖 Real AI agent behavior (not prompt-only)
+🤖 Autonomous agent behavior

-🧩 End-to-end system design
+🧩 End-to-end workflow orchestration

-✨ Why HTML formatting matters in real workflows
+✨ Real-world HTML email formatting (used in actual hiring pipelines)

 🏗️ System Architecture
 User
   ↓
 Telegram Bot
   ↓
 AI Resume Evaluator Agent
   ↓
 Evaluation Engine
   ↓
 HTML Email Report

 📊 Evaluation Framework
-🧮 Scoring Criteria (Total: 100 points)
+🧮 Scoring Criteria (Total: 100 Points)
 Category	Max Score
 💻 Technical Experience	30
 ✍️ Content Curation	30
 🛠️ Project Building	20
 👥 Team Leadership	20
+Total	100
 🎯 Decision Logic

 ✅ 70+ → Move Forward